 Ajou University has an active student exchange program that allows students from around the world to spend a semester or a year studying at Ajou.
 Students can take Korean language and/or courses taught in English.
 The English language courses are designed for international students and Korean students to take discipline-specific course work in an international atmosphere.
 In particular, the program is designed to assist students who are interested in pursuing careers in Asia or with multinational corporations.
 To learn more, click here.

 South Korea faces China to the west across the Yellow Sea and Japan to the east across the Strait of Korea.
 Ajou University is located in Suwon, a city of approximately 1 million people.
 Suwon is located in northwestern South Korea and is only a half-hour drive from Seoul, the capital.

 You will live on campus.
 Rooms are double occupancy.
 Each room is equipped with internet access that allows you to connect to Ajou's on-line system.
 Bathroom/shower and kitchen facilities are shared.
 You can purchase meal tickets to eat at the student cafeteria and/or cook your own food in the kitchen on your floor.

 Ajou University offers a few housing scholarships to partner universities each year.
 Selected students would not pay accommodation fees for one semester.

 Students can take Korean language courses or choose courses in a number of disciplines including Engineering, Business Administration or English.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - South Korea Semester

-Below you will find more information on the program costs: Fall 2014, and Spring 2015
+Below you will find more information on the program costs: Fall 2014, Spring 2015, and Calendar Year 2015

 Meet with a peer adviser about the program.
 Check the link to see which programs have peer advisers this semester.